Mohib1402/CRISP-DM-SEMMA-KDD/README.md

 - 📊 **Datasets**: Each dataset is publicly available on Kaggle.
 - 🖋 **Research Papers**: Detailed reports for each methodology in PDF and LaTeX.
 - ✍ **Medium Articles**: Summaries of each methodology for a broader audience.

 ---

-## **Contributions**
-Feel free to contribute by:
-- Suggesting improvements or additional methodologies.
-- Reporting issues or bugs in the implementation.
-- Providing feedback on the research papers or Medium articles.

----

-## **Acknowledgments**
-This project was undertaken as a demonstration of principled data science methodologies.
-Special thanks to the Kaggle community for the datasets used in this project.

----